Skip to content

-PIX4Dcatch's Site localization function enables the ability to work in a local coordinate system and transform points between the local and global coordinate reference systems.
+PIX4Dcatch's Site localization function enables working in a local coordinate system and transforming points between the local and global coordinate reference systems.
 Existing points can be imported, and new points measured on-site.
-Points can be acquired using PIX4Dcatch with the Pix4D supported RTK device or from any third-party device.
+Points can be acquired using PIX4Dcatch with the PIX4D-supported RTK device or from any third-party device.

 Create a New Point Collection